Robert Parry (journalist)

 Robert Earle Parry (June 24, 1949 – January 27, 2018) was an American investigative journalist.
-He was known for his role in covering the Iran–Contra affair for the Associated Press (AP) and Newsweek, including breaking the Psychological Operations in Guerrilla Warfare (CIA manual provided to the Nicaraguan contras) and the CIA involvement in Contra cocaine trafficking in the U.S. scandal in 1985.
+He covered the Iran–Contra affair for the Associated Press (AP) and Newsweek, and was known for breaking controversial stories in the 1980s and '90s, including an alleged CIA-Contra partnership to traffic cocaine in the U.S., a CIA-provided assassination manual used by the Nicaraguan Contras, and the "October Surprise" theory regarding the 1980 U.S. presidential election.

 He was awarded the George Polk Award for National Reporting in 1984 and the I.F.
 Stone Medal for Journalistic Independence by Harvard's Nieman Foundation in 2015.
-Parry was the editor of Consortium News (consortiumnews.com) from 1995 until his death in 2018.
+Parry was the editor of Consortium News from 1995 until his death in 2018.